 - Preheat your oven to 180oC (fan).

-- Line your cupcake tray with cupcake cases.
+- Line your muffin tray with cake cases.

-- In a large bowl, whisk together the butter & both types of sugar until fully combined>You’re looking for the mix to be paler, smooth & creamy!
-I use an electric whisk for 2 mins.
+- In a large bowl, whisk together 70g of spread, caster sugar and light brown sugar until fully combined.>You’re looking for the mix to be paler, smooth & creamy!
+I use an electric whisk for 1 min.

-- Bake for approx 25 mins.>You’re looking for them to be firm on top but slightly springy to touch and a knife/skewer poked into the middle of the cake should come out relatively clean!
+- Place the cupcakes into the oven to bake.
+If you're using fairy cakes, they'll need 15 mins.
+If you're using cupcakes, they'll need 17-20 mins.
+Muffin cases 20-23 mins>You’re looking for them to be firm on top but slightly springy to touch and a knife/skewer poked into the middle of the cake should come out relatively clean!